iskolbin/lic/README.md

 Library which transforms series of values into series of polymomial coeffitients of the interpolators.
 Rationale of this is to reduce data size needed.
-For example you have highly accurate coordinates of the body during physics simulations.
-If you want to make some demo of it you don't need the whole array of the coorinates, you can approximate with some precision them reducing needed memory.
+For example you have highly accurate coordinates of the body during physics simulations and if you want to make some demo of it you don't need the whole array of the coorinates, you can approximate with some precision them reducing needed memory.